telerik/blazor-docs/components/grid/overview.md

 * `Scrollable` - the default setting - the scrollbars are controlled by the grid's `Width` and `Height` parameters and the data shown in it.
 If the rendered rows are taller than the height, there will be a vertical scrollbar.
 If the sum of the column widths is larger than the width, there will be a horizontal scrollbar (read more in the [Column Width]({%slug grid-columns-width%}) article).
 * `Virtual` - this enables [Virtual Scrolling]({%slug components/grid/virtual-scrolling%}).

+## State

+The grid provides its current state (such as filtering, sorting, grouping, selection and so on) through methods and events so you can store the grid layout for your end users - this lets them continue where they left off.
+You can read more about this in the [Grid State]({%slug grid-state%}) article.

 ## Styling